Skip to Content

 The peak tourist season for Ireland is July and August.
 While we knew it wouldn’t be ideal from a crowds perspective, summer was the ideal time for us to visit Ireland with kids.

-Summer allowed us piece together the most amount of time to do both a 3 week Scotland road trip with kids and also 3 weeks in Ireland with kids (thanks to school holidays).
+Summer school holidays allowed us piece together the most amount of time to do both a 3 week Scotland road trip with kids and also 3 weeks in Ireland with kids.

-If it wasn’t for depending on our daughter to be out of school for the summer, we would have preferred to visit Ireland in the spring or the fall.
-April and May in Ireland would be stunning with all the spring flowers.
+All else being equal, we would have preferred to visit Ireland in the spring or the fall.
+A family trip to Ireland in April and May would be stunning with all the spring flowers.
 Plus, there would be less tourists at that time.

-Regardless, we made the best of it and found that with this Ireland itinerary and how we planned our time that we were rarely bothered by the crowds (or even around the crowds).
-We were often out early in the morning and by doing a lot of hiking and cycling, we easily got away from the tour buses.
+Regardless, we made the best of our high season Ireland family vacation.
+We found that how we planned our time with this Ireland itinerary, that we were rarely bothered by the crowds (or even around the crowds).
+We were often out early in the morning and by doing a lot of hiking and cycling, allowing us to easily avoid the tour bus crowds.

 How Long to Travel in Ireland

 We traveled around Ireland with our kids for 3.5 weeks.
-We started in Northern Ireland after a bus and ferry ride from Edinburgh.
+We started in Northern Ireland after a bus and ferry ride after our time in Edinburgh with kids.
 Since we had already been in the UK for almost a month, we didn’t have any jet lag to worry about.

-Since we were on our cycling trip for almost a third of our time in Ireland, we were glad we had the extra two weeks to explore other areas.
+Since we were on our Ireland family cycling trip for almost a third of our time, we were glad we had the extra two weeks to explore other areas.

 Getting Around Ireland with Kids